normandoor/ncl-metro-departure-screen/README.md

 I've tweeted a video demo of the software running on a real device: https://twitter.com/chrishutchinson/status/1136743837244768257

 ## Thanks

+Chris Hutchinson originally built this code https://github.com/chrishutchinson/ which I am (attempting) to adapt for the Tyne & Wear Metro

 The fonts used were painstakingly put together by `DanielHartUK` and can be found on GitHub at https://github.com/DanielHartUK/Dot-Matrix-Typeface - A huge thanks for making that resource available!